-The Portfolio Manager establishes an intrinsic value for a company's stock when it is purchased and then continues to evaluate the company's stock price versus his estimate of its intrinsic value to determine whether to maintain, add to, reduce or eliminate the position.
-The Portfolio Manager typically reduces or eliminates a position in a company's stock if the stock's price appreciates and the company's discount to his estimate of its intrinsic value narrows.
-The Portfolio Manager's decision to reduce or eliminate a position in a particular stock may also be driven by his belief that another company's stock has a wider discount to his estimate of its intrinsic value.
-Changes in a company's management or corporate strategy, or the failure of a company to perform as expected, may also cause the Portfolio Manager to reduce or eliminate a position in that company's stock.
+The Portfolio Managers establish an intrinsic value for a company's stock when it is purchased and then continue to evaluate the company's stock price versus their estimate of its intrinsic value to determine whether to maintain, add to, reduce or eliminate the position.
+The Portfolio Managers typically reduce or eliminate a position in a company's stock if the stock's price appreciates and the company's discount to their estimate of its intrinsic value narrows.
+The Portfolio Managers' decision to reduce or eliminate a position in a particular stock may also be driven by their belief that another company's stock has a wider discount to his estimate of its intrinsic value.
+Changes in a company's management or corporate strategy, or the failure of a company to perform as expected, may also cause the Portfolio Managers to reduce or eliminate a position in that company's stock.